Top 2% universities worldwide

 You could be eligible for one of the hundreds of scholarships we award each year to help students from across the university with the cost of studying, accommodation or overseas study opportunities.
 Some of our scholarships are awarded on the basis of merit, but these aren’t just for the academically gifted; ACU also recognises excellence in community engagement and leadership.
 We also offer a range of scholarships for those who may be struggling financially or who have faced other barriers to accessing education.

-Senior Law Lecturer, Thomas More Law School
+Lecturer, Thomas More Law School

-Senior Lecturer, Thomas More Law School
+Deputy Head, Thomas More Law School